-There’s no activation or monthly fee and you won’t be charged fees for ATM withdrawals at any of their 6,000 in-network ATMs.
-MOVO does charge $1 for any transaction that’s declined, however.
-Additionally, for Out-of-Network ATM transactions, a fee is also charged.
+There’s no activation or monthly fee and you won’t be charged fees for ATM withdrawals at any of their 47,000+ in-network ATMs.
+However, for Out-of-Network ATM transactions, a fee is charged.

-- You can make direct Bitcoin to Bitcoin transfers to any individual in the United States.
+- Using MOVO Chain, you can make direct Bitcoin to Bitcoin transfers to any individual in the United States.

 - MOVO allows you to manage your account entirely from your smartphone.

 - There’s no monthly fee as long as your account is active.

 - You’re charged a monthly fee of $4.94 for inactivity if your debit card is dormant for three months.

 - It doesn’t come with the extra security of EMV chip technology.

 As a parent, it’s crucial to teach your kids how to properly manage their money.
 But this can to be difficult considering we’re living in an almost cashless society.
 Good news, though – FamZoo has made it possible and quite convenient.